Insurable Earnings - Drivers in the Transportation Industry

 The "principal" is the person awarding or letting a contract to (i.e., purchasing services from) a contract driver.

 "Contract driver" is a person who drives under contract.
-He/she may be a worker or may be ruled an independent operator by the WSIB.
+The contract driver may be a worker or may be ruled an independent operator by the WSIB.

 An owner-operator is a contract driver who owns their own vehicle, or leases a vehicle with a specified lease-to-purchase provision.